How To Deep Clean a Mattress Easily Using Baking Soda

 After drying, vacuum or scrub brush the mattress until there's no more residue.

-Flip the mattress & repeat if necessary.
+Flip the mattress and repeat if necessary.

 Finally, add your washed bedding back onto your bed!
 You can also add a mattress cover for extra protection.